 boards are still moist the finish coat will not adhere properly.

-To apply your finish use the garden sprayer again and take care to
+To apply your finish, use the garden sprayer and take care to

-avoid over spray near the sides of the house or use a flat brush that kind of pushes the finish or rubs it onto the material.
-A roller can often overload the deck with too much finish if it is a thin coat you are after.
+avoid over spray near the sides of the house.
+You can also use a flat brush that kind of pushes the finish or rubs it onto the material.
+A roller is not recommended as it can often overload the deck with too much finish.

 What Type of Deck Finishing Product Should You Use?

-should be aware of them in order to choose the right finish for your
+should be aware of them to choose the right finish for your

 These products go on clear and add minimal to no coloration to the wood.

 They typically contain only a water repellant and sometimes preservatives.

 They do not usually last as long as an alkyd stain that penetrates the wood.

 Some clear finishes however are also penetrating as they contain oils and